1950 Formula One season: Round 4: Switzerland

-Race 5: Belgium
+Round 5: Belgium

 Alfa Romeo took their third front row lockout of the season at the Belgian Grand Prix at the speedy 8.7 mi Spa-Francorchamps circuit, while the Ferrari of Villoresi shared the second row with the privateer Talbot-Lago of Raymond Sommer.
 The Alfas were once again untouchable at the start of the race, but when they stopped for fuel, Sommer emerged as an unlikely race leader.
 His lead, however, was short-lived, and he was forced to retire when his engine blew up.
 Fangio ultimately took the victory, ahead of Fagioli, who again finished second.
 Rosier again made the podium in his Talbot-Lago.
 He had been able to pass the polesitter Farina when the Italian picked up transmission problems towards the end of the race.
 It was not all bad for Farina, however, as he picked up the point for fastest lap.
 Fagioli and Fangio closed the gap to Farina in the points standings—Fagioli was just four points adrift, while Fangio was a further point behind.

-Race 6: France
+Round 6: France

-At Reims-Gueux, Alfa Romeo was largely unchallenged at the French Grand Prix at the high-speed Reims-Gueux circuit due to the withdrawal of the works Ferraris of Ascari and Villoresi.
+Alfa Romeo was largely unchallenged at the French Grand Prix, held at the high-speed Reims-Gueux circuit, due to the withdrawal of the works Ferraris of Ascari and Villoresi.
 The Alfas produced yet another lockout of the front row of the grid, with Fangio taking pole for the third time in six races.
 The power of the Alfas suited this public road circuit- made up entirely of long straights, and Farina, starting from second, led for the first quarter of the race before fuel problems put him to the back of the field.
 He fought back to third before he was forced to retire (he was ultimately classified seventh).
 Fangio picked up the fastest lap on his way to his second consecutive victory.
 Fagioli finished second for the fourth time out of five starts, while Peter Whitehead, in a privateer Ferrari, took a maiden podium in his first start of the season.
 Fangio took the championship lead as a result of his victory.
 Fagioli remained in second, while Farina dropped to third, four points behind his Argentinian teammate.